 Vinyl Siding Installation and Replacement

 Vinyl sidings were developed as an alternative to the maintenance-heavy requirements of wood sidings.
 Most aluminum-siding manufacturers have now moved to vinyl.
 There are several shapes of vinyl siding available.
 Most resemble horizontal wood bevel patterns, but there are some vertical patterns as well.
-Vinyl itself is structurally weak, so most vinyl sidings need to be installed on top of solid sheathing.
+Vinyl as a material is structurally weak, so most vinyl sidings need to be installed on top of the solid sheathing.
 Corrosion-resistant nails and proper nailing practices are essential in order to allow for natural expansion and contractions over time.
 Because vinyl trim pieces are narrow, many architects choose to use vinyl siding alongside wood trim.
+Let the experts at EC Roofing help with any of the following home improvement projects: